scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 of Python, a bit of namespace slight-of-hand, and relative imports.
 First note that module and package which are executing the flmake reproduce command may not be deleted from the ``sys.modules`` cache.
-(Such a removal would cause sudden and terrifiying runtime failures.)
+(Such a removal would cause sudden and terrifying runtime failures.)
 This effectively means that everything under the ``flash`` package name may not be modified.

 Nominally, the historical version of the package would be under the ``flash``